 This is no mean feat if you consider the difference in complexity and bandwidth between a home network and a typical office infrastructure.
 To ensure service quality the IT department will need to ensure that all the different elements that make up this IT infrastructure all work together in harmony.
 This includes the network, the end points, optimization technology and applications.

-To understand these issues I spoke to three experts in Orange Business Services to discuss the steps you should take to optimize infrastructure to ensure quality of service across voice, video and mobile, which I have summarized below:
+To understand these issues I spoke to three experts in Orange Business to discuss the steps you should take to optimize infrastructure to ensure quality of service across voice, video and mobile, which I have summarized below:

 1. pre-deployment assessment